Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <figure>
 	<iframe width="99%" height="480" src="https://line.do/embed/1ich/vertical" frameborder="1" style="border: 1px solid #000000 " allowfullscreen></iframe>
-	<figcaption>TIMELINE: Scroll down to explore the steps leading to the silicosis class action.
-Credit: Daniela Q Lepiz</figcaption>
+	<figcaption>TIMELINE: Scroll down to explore the key events leading to the recent silicosis class action against gold mining companies.
+CREDIT: DANIELA Q LEPIZ</figcaption>
 </figure>

-“There has never been a prosecution of an employer for exposing workers to harmful quantities of dust in the South African mines,” said Richard Spoor, the lawyer representing the silicosis and silico-tuberculosis claimants.
+“There has never been a prosecution of an employer for exposing workers to harmful quantities of dust in the South African mines,” said Richard Spoor, one of the two lawyers representing the silicosis and silico-tuberculosis claimants.

 Silicosis, or silico-tuberculosis, is a chronic and incurable disease that is caused by inhaling silica particles, which are created when miners blast and drill gold from rocks.
 Tuberculosis, which is treatable, is different from silicosis in that it can result from other external factors.
 But the two diseases, specifically for gold miners, tend to piggyback on one another, explained epidemiologist Rodney Ehrlich.